herrids/dl_semantic_classification/README.md

-# DL_Project_Yelp
+# Deep Learning Semantic Classification

-A project by Moritz Wilksch, Sofya Marchenko and Ferdinand Hoske for the Deep Learning course at HPI.
+A project to showcase how to use Deep Learning for semantic classification using the Yelp Dataset.

 ## Setup